GET IN TOUCH

 Maintaining Compliance and Transparency

 Employers should maintain records that include copies of the garnishment order, payment receipts, and related correspondence.
-These records verify adherence to the legal procedure and protect employers from liability in case of errors.
-Employees should also retain copies of their pay stubs to confirm that deductions reflect the correct percentage of disposable income.
+These records verify compliance with legal procedures and protect employers from liability in the event of errors.
+Employees should also retain copies of their pay stubs to confirm that deductions reflect the correct percentage of gross wages.

 Clear communication between employers and employees promotes accuracy and consistent payroll recordkeeping during the garnishment process.
-Employers who adhere strictly to federal and state regulations protect their organization and support fair debt recovery practices.
+Employers who strictly adhere to the requirements of Act 46 of 2003 protect their organizations and support fair debt recovery practices.
 Properly managing wage deductions strengthens compliance and upholds the rights of both employers and workers within the legal system.

 How to Respond to a Wage Garnishment Order

 A wage garnishment order requires immediate attention to prevent prolonged deductions from your earnings.
 Responding systematically ensures compliance with Pennsylvania law and helps taxpayers regain control of their financial situation.
-The steps below provide a practical guide to addressing the order effectively while maintaining accuracy and documentation.
+The steps below provide a practical guide to effectively address the order while maintaining accuracy and documentation.

 Step 1: Review the Wage Garnishment Notice